patrick-hudson/naughtyusers/README.md

 			}
 		}

 ### That's it, you're ready to start rocking and rolling.
+All the files you need are in the Public folder.
+I recommend setting up a subdomain like naughtyusers.domain.com and point the document root to public.

 ### PHP Artisan commands to get stuff done.
 > Shared server naughty user report.
 Stores server, username, diskspace used in GB, account owner, owners allowed disk space, and report ran at date.